Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/avoiding_common_attacks.md

 Module 9 Lesson 3

 # Favour Pull Over Push
+The VMR system doesn't batch distribute payments.

+For ownership transfer it follows a transfer and claim/accept pattern.
+The owner makes a transfer which sets a pending owner, the pending owner must then accept/claim the ownership.

 * Transfer of ownership in registry is transfer and accept model
 * To avoid the registry returning unlimited arrays
     * It assigns a number to each member